Roger Roth: Run for U.S. House (2024)

 In February 2024, Wisconsin's 8th congressional district incumbent, Mike Gallagher, announced he would not run for re-election.
 Within hours, Roth announced his campaign to succeed Gallagher in the U.S. House of Representatives.
 The open seat in the Republican-trending district attracted several prominent Republicans to consider bids, but ultimately only two others entered the race—state senator André Jacque and gas station chain owner Tony Wied.
-After trying to distance himself from Donald Trump in his 2022 campaign, in 2024 Roth endorsed Trump and sought his endorsement.
+After trying to distance himself from Donald Trump in his 2022 campaign, in 2024, Roth endorsed Trump and sought his endorsement.
 Trump, however, endorsed the political newcomer, Wied.
 Trump then went on to attack Roth, saying, "Tony is running against RINO Roger Roth, who is a 'clone' of Paul Ryan, and no friend to MAGA — He should drop out of the Race NOW."
 Despite Trump's attacks, Roth maintained his support for Trump.
 Wied prevailed in the primary, receiving 41% of the vote to Roth's 34%.

 Personal life and family

 Roger Roth Jr. is the second of four sons born to Roger Roth Sr. and his wife Karen (' Schaefer).
-Roger Roth Sr. is a retired realtor and a younger brother of Tobias Roth, who served 18 years in the U.S. House of Representatives, representing Wisconsin's 8th congressional district.
+Roger Roth Sr. is a retired realtor and a younger brother of Toby Roth, who served 18 years in the U.S. House of Representatives, representing Wisconsin's 8th congressional district.